HHCp vs. THCp

 THCp's Molecular Structure

-The key difference between THCp and THC lies in their molecular structures.
-While THC has a five-carbon alkyl side chain, THCp boasts a seven-carbon chain.
-This longer side chain allows THCp to bind more tightly to the CB1 receptors in your body's endocannabinoid system, resulting in its dramatically increased potency compared to THC.
+The key difference between THCp and THC is their molecular structures.
+THCp has a seven-carbon alkyl chain, which allows it to bind more tightly to CB1 receptors, making it more potent than THC.

 HHCp vs THCp: Potency Comparison